alexandruast/platform-inception/README.md

 build publish plugin

 #### Changelog
-removed if for pod builds, because it induced too much complexity
+basic_compose_pod can now deploy any basic docker-compose based pod, on any git url and branch removed "if->else" for pod builds, because it induced too much complexity
 replaced ansible-playbook for jinja2 templating with ad-hoc command
 replaced POD_VERSION with POD_TAG to better reflect what we're doing
 pods will build only if the git commit id changed, also changed the version string to be the short commit id